Weakly maximal subgroups of branch groups: Introduction and statements of the main results

-We then provide stronger versions of the results of \cite{MR3478865}.
-Observe that this time we do not require $G$ to be finitely generated, the results apply to subgroups that are not necessarily finite and we are able to show that finite (and other subgroups) subgroups are contained a continuum of weakly maximal subgroups.
-Moreover, for torsion groups we are able to obtain infinitely many \defi{\treeequivalence} classes of weakly maximal subgroups.
-Where two generalized parabolic subgroups $\SStab_G(C_1)$ and $\SStab_G(C_2)$ are \treeequivalent{} if and only if there exists an automorphism $\varphi$ of $\Aut(T)$ such that $\varphi(C_1)=C_2$, see Definition \ref{Definition:TreeEquivalence} for a general definition.
-The important point to keep in mind is that it is a coarser equivalence relation than conjugation of subgroups and that parabolic subgroups form one class for this relation.
-Finally, our proof does not use the axiom of choice. \begin{theorem} Let $G\leq\Aut(T)$ be a branch group and $F\leq G$ be any subgroup.
-Let $\mathcal C_F$ be the set of all non-open orbit-closures of the action $F\acts\partial T$.
-Then the function $\SStab_G(C)\colon\mathcal C_F\to\Sub(G)$ is injective and has values in generalized parabolic subgroups (which are all weakly maximal). \end{theorem} \begin{corollary} Let $G\leq\Aut(T)$ be a branch group and $F\leq G$ be any subgroup.
-Let $v$ be a vertex of $T$. \begin{enumerate} \item If all orbit-closures of $\Stab_F(v)\acts \partial T$ are non-open, then $F$ is contained in uncountably many generalized parabolic subgroup, \item If all orbits of $\Stab_F(v)\acts \partial T$ are at most countable and closed, then $F$ is contained in a continuum of generalized parabolic subgroup.
-If moreover $\Stab_F(v)$ is non-trivial, then $F$ is contained in a continuum of generalized parabolic subgroups that are not parabolic. \end{enumerate} \end{corollary} \begin{corollary} Let $G\leq\Aut(T)$ be a branch group. \begin{enumerate} \item If $G$ is not torsion-free, it contains a continuum of generalized parabolic subgroups that are not parabolic. \item If $G$ has elements of arbitrarily high finite order, there are infinitely many \treeequivalence{} classes of generalized parabolic subgroups that each contains a continuum of subgroups. \item If $G$ is torsion, there is a continuum of \treeequivalence{} classes of generalized parabolic subgroups that each contains infinitely many subgroups. \end{enumerate} \end{corollary} An important observation at this point is that by \cite{MR2035113} Theorem 6.9, if $G$ is a branch group which is torsion, then it satisfies the hypothesis of the second part of Corollary \ref{Cor:NumberGeneralizedParabolic2}.
-In particular, it has both infinitely many \treeequivalence{} classes of generalized parabolic subgroups that each contains a continuum of subgroups and a continuum of \treeequivalence{} classes of generalized parabolic subgroups that each contains infinitely many subgroups.
+We first have the following general result. \begin{lemma} Let $G\leq\Aut(T)$ be a group with $\Rist_G(v)$ infinite for all $v$.
+Then every weakly maximal subgroup of $G$ is infinite. \end{lemma} We then study \defi{generalized parabolic subgroups}.
+These are the setwise stabilizers $\SStab_G(C)$ of closed but not clopen subsets $C\subset\partial T$ such that the action $\SStab_G(C)\curvearrowright C$ is minimal.
+For this special class of subgroups we are able to prove the following generalization of Bartholdi and Grigorchuk's results. \begin{theorem} Let $T$ be a rooted tree and $G\leq\Aut(T)$ be a branch group.
+Then all generalized parabolic subgroups of $G$ are weakly maximal and pairwise distinct. \end{theorem} Here pairwise distinct is to be understood as $\SStab_G(C_1)\neq\SStab_G(C_2)$ if they are both generalized parabolic subgroups with $C_1\neq C_2$.
+As a corollary, we obtain the following stronger versions of the results of~\cite{MR3478865}: \begin{corollary} Let $G\leq\Aut(T)$ be a branch group and $F\leq G$ be any subgroup.
+Let $\mathcal C_F$ be the set of all non-open orbit-closures of the action $F\curvearrowright\partial T$.
+Then the function $\SStab_G(\cdot)\colon\mathcal C_F\to\Sub(G)$ is injective and has values in generalized parabolic subgroups (which are all weakly maximal). \end{corollary} Observe that in the above result, and unlike to~\cite{MR3478865}, we do not require $G$ to be finitely generated.
+Moreover, the proof of it does not use the axiom of choice.
+The same remarks hold for the following two corollaries. \begin{corollary} Let $G\leq\Aut(T)$ be a branch group and $F\leq G$ be any subgroup.
+Let $v$ be a vertex of $T$. \begin{enumerate} \item If all orbit-closures of $\Stab_F(v)\curvearrowright \partial T$ are non-open, then $F$ is contained in uncountably many generalized parabolic subgroup, \item If all orbits of $\Stab_F(v)\curvearrowright \partial T$ are at most countable and closed, then $F$ is contained in a continuum of generalized parabolic subgroup.
+If moreover $\Stab_F(v)$ is non-trivial, then $F$ is contained in a continuum of generalized parabolic subgroups that are not parabolic. \end{enumerate} \end{corollary} Before stating the next corollary, we introduce some equivalence relation on subgroups of a branch group $G$.
+We say that two generalized parabolic subgroups $\SStab_G(C_1)$ and $\SStab_G(C_2)$ are \defi{tree-equivalent} if and only if there exists an automorphism $\varphi$ of $\Aut(T)$ such that $\varphi(C_1)=C_2$, see~Definition~\ref{Definition:TreeEquivalence} for a general definition.
+The important point to keep in mind is that it is a coarser equivalence relation than conjugation of subgroups and that parabolic subgroups form one class for this relation. \begin{corollary} Let $G\leq\Aut(T)$ be a branch group. \begin{enumerate} \item If $G$ is not torsion-free, it contains a continuum of generalized parabolic subgroups that are not parabolic. \item If $G$ has elements of arbitrarily high finite order, there are infinitely many tree-equivalence classes of generalized parabolic subgroups that each contains a continuum of subgroups. \item If $G$ is torsion, there is a continuum of tree-equivalence classes of generalized parabolic subgroups that each contains infinitely many subgroups. \end{enumerate} \end{corollary} In contrast with~\cite{MR3478865}, the above corollaries apply to subgroups that are not necessarily finite and we are able to show that finite (and other) subgroups are contained a continuum of weakly maximal subgroups.
+For torsion groups we even obtain infinitely many tree-equivalence classes of weakly maximal subgroups.